East Fairmont High School

 East Fairmont High School is a public high school in Pleasant Valley, United States, just east of Fairmont.
 The school has been known also as East Side High.

 The school is classified as "AA".
-Its school colors are blue and gold, and athletic teams are known as the Bees.
+Its school colors are blue and gold, and the athletic teams are known as the Bees.
 It is one of three high schools still active in Marion County, along with Fairmont Senior High School and North Marion High School.
 It is fed by East Fairmont Middle School.

 History

 The school was established in 1917 to fix overcrowding problems of Fairmont's other school at the time, Fairmont High School (now more commonly known as Fairmont Senior High School).
 Originally, the school was held in the rooms of Central School, but the school's location was moved twice in 1921 and 1993 respectively.

 Fine arts

 East Fairmont High School offers different fine arts programs to its students, such as a school marching band and a choir program.